futjikato/HAW-PR1-FuechseUndHasenJava/README.md

 Its really simple [to make this work in Eclispe](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_Eclipse).
 In addition you need to add the lwjgl_util.jar as an external lib to make the 3d stuff work :-)

+I´m also using the [Slick-Util](http://www.lwjgl.org/wiki/index.php?title=Slick-Util_Library_-_Introduction) library to load textures.
+It´s included in the repository and needs to be added as an external jar, too.

 ## Controls

 You can move the camera with the arrow keys